 Meghan has an undergraduate degree in journalism from Marquette University and a masters degree in social work from University of Wisconsin-Madison.
 She is passionate about social justice and mental health issues.
-She now works full time as a metalsmith and jewelry designer in her home studio.
+She now works full time making jewelry.
 Meghan lives with her husband and two daughters near Milwaukee, Wis.

 Photography by Kat Schleicher www.katschleicher.com